Temporary Foreign Worker Program: Employer Compliance

 Reviewing Employer Compliance

 ESDC/Service Canada has the authority to review the activities of any employer using the TFWP, in relation to their LMIA or LMIA request, by conducting one of the three following forms of review:

 During any form of review, LMIAs may be temporarily suspended.
 This suspension prevents foreign workers from obtaining a work permit from Immigration, Refugees and Citizenship Canada (IRCC) while the review is in process.

-The purpose of an inspection is to make sure the employer continues to satisfy the conditions set out in the offer of employment, the positive LMIA letter and the annexes, thereby ensuring that workers are not mistreated and ensuring that the Temporary Foreign Worker Program is being used as intended.
-The inspection may occur anytime in the first six years of the employment period for which the work permit was issued.
+The purpose of an inspection is to make sure the employer continues to satisfy the conditions set out in the offer of employment, the positive LMIA letter and the annexes, thereby ensuring that workers are not mistreated and that the TFWP is being used as intended.
+The inspection may occur anytime in the six years following the date of the authorized employment period for which the work permit was issued.

 Reasons for an Inspection

 There are three reasons an employer could be selected for an inspection:

 - the employer has been found non-compliant in the past; or

 - attend the inspection;